 Where Researchers Connect

-The Online Symposium Series connects you via your desktop with recognized leaders in computer science and information technology management.
+The Online Symposium Series connects you via your desktop with recognized leaders in computer science and information technology research.
 In this series of online seminars, well-known faculty and researchers share their knowledge and experiences on a variety of timely topics and discipline-specific issues.

 Participate in a Faculty-Led Online Seminar